coder137/STM32-Repo/Template/README.md

     - openocd cmake integration
     - openocd vscode integration with plugin
   - Fork from `Minimal_FreeRTOS`
-- [ ] Minimal_Unit_Testing
+- [x] Minimal_Unit_Testing
-  - Unity and FFF from Assertion and Mocking
+  - Unity and FFF for Assertion and Mocking
+  - CMake and CTest
+    - Command line usage
+    - VSCode usage
   - Fork from `Minimal_C_Stdlib`

 # Other Templates